-- 5,914,161 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of June 30, 2016, with a weighted-average exercise price of \$8.87 per share; - 499,999 shares of our common stock issuable upon the exercise of warrants to purchase shares of our common stock outstanding as of June 30, 2016, with an exercise price of \$5.00 per share; - 7,340,825 shares of our common stock reserved for future issuance under our stock-based compensation plans, consisting of (i) 1,144,825 shares of common stock reserved for future awards under the 2014 Equity Incentive Plan, or our 2014 Plan, as of June 30, 2016 (which will terminate as of immediately prior to the effectiveness of our 2016 Plan (as described below) and no awards will be granted under our 2014 Plan thereafter) and (ii) 6,196,000 shares of common stock reserved for issuance under our 2016 Equity Incentive Plan, or our 2016 Plan, which will become effective one business day prior to the effective date of the registration statement of which this prospectus forms a part.
-Stock options to purchase an aggregate of 1,490,395 shares of our common stock, with a weighted average exercise price of \$14.13 per share were granted after June 30, 2016 under our 2014 Plan.
-Any shares covering awards granted under our 2014 Plan that, on or after the termination of our 2014 Plan, expire or terminate without having been exercised in full or are forfeited to us, tendered to or withheld by us for the payment of an exercise price or for tax withholding, or repurchased by us due to failure to vest, will become available for issuance under our 2016 Plan, with the maximum number of shares to be added to our 2016 Plan from our 2014 Plan equal to 6,780,000 shares.
-Our 2016 Plan also provides for automatic annual increases in the number of shares reserved under our 2016 Plan, as more fully described in "Executive Compensation-Employee Benefit and Stock Plans;" and
+- 29,521,884 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of December 31, 2015, with a weighted-average exercise price of \$1.72 per share; - 2,500,000 shares of our common stock issuable upon the exercise of warrants to purchase shares of our common stock outstanding as of December 31, 2015, with an exercise price of \$1.00 per share; - 857,500 shares of common stock issuable upon exercise of stock options to purchase common stock granted on March 9, 2016, with a weighted average exercise price of \$3.00 per share; and - shares of our common stock reserved for future issuance under our stock-based compensation plans, consisting of (i) 1,069,500 shares of common stock reserved for future awards under the 2014 Equity Incentive Plan, or our 2014 Plan, as of December 31, 2015 (which will terminate as of the completion of this offering and no awards will be granted under our 2014 Plan thereafter), (ii) shares of common stock reserved for issuance under our 2016 Equity Incentive Plan, or our 2016 Plan, which will become effective on the date of this prospectus and (iii) shares of common stock reserved for issuance under our 2016 Employee Stock Purchase Plan, or our 2016 ESPP, which will become effective on the date of this prospectus.
+Any shares that, as of the effective date of the registration statement of which this prospectus forms a part, have been reserved but not issued pursuant to awards granted under our 2014 Plan and are not subject to any awards granted under our 2014 Plan, plus any shares covering awards granted under our 2014 Plan that, on or after the effective date of the registration statement of which this forms a part, expire or terminate without having been exercised in full or are forfeited to or repurchased by us, will become available for issuance under our 2016 Plan, with the maximum number of shares to be added to our 2016 Plan, from our 2014 Plan equal to shares.
+Our 2016 Plan and our 2016 ESPP also provide for automatic annual increases in the number of shares reserved under the plans, as more fully described in "Executive Compensation-Employee Benefit and Stock Plans."